Embarcadero/InterBaseODBCDriver/Install/darwin/readme.txt

 This driver has been compiled to use the unixODBC libraries.
-You must install the core unixODBC libraries in order to be able to use this driver on your Linux dostribution.
+You must install the core unixODBC libraries in order to be able to use this driver on your macOS/darwin distribution.
 The unixODBC development library and the unixODBC GUI tools are optional.